 This can vary depending on the specific animal.
 The dog or cat you foster will typically love playing and getting attention, so the more time you have to devote to the animal the better.
-But even if you work full-time, animals would rather be in your home during the day than in a shelter.
+If you’re currently working from home, this could be a great time to foster an animal.

 From the Trenches:

 What’s the most satisfying part of the job?